 This is a blog post about breakdown of my recent work for a VR game named WHMIS 2015 VR.
 The post focuses on my workflow for modeling hard surface objects to achieve photorealistic results.
 One of the challenges of modeling hard surface objects is finding good reference images that show different angles and details of the object.
 I think it is the best way when your access to the real object is limited.
 For these protective goggles, I searched online for images of similar products and found some useful ones on Amazon and other websites.
 I also looked for model sheets that show the front, side, and top views of the object in scale.
 These reference images helped me to understand the shape, size, and proportions of the goggles, as well as the materials and textures that I would need to create later.
 You can get reference images and model sheets for your personal use here.

 As a general rule, I always start with the largest surface of a model so, in these protective goggles, lenses should be the first part to model.
 However, this time, for warming up myself before getting into real work, I began with the smallest part: the webbing buckle.
 After that I came back to my old habit.

-Achieve the best render quality has never been easy even with powerful machines.
+Achieving the best render quality has never been easy even with powerful machines.
 It is the last and critical step in your 3d application that converts the vector data of the scene into a raster image or images.
-Although rendering is usually imposing many challenges, I assume you know how important it is.
+Although rendering usually imposes many challenges, I assume you know how important it is.
 Render results would show all the effort you have put into your model.
 I used Arnold renderer to light and render the scene: A single Ai SkyDome Light for the lighting and four Ai Standard Surface.